henryhe1/space-vitae/content/posts/should-residents-be-expected-to-work-without-ppe.md

 <br>

-In summary, this post is **by no means disrespecting or criticizing the brave volunteers** that are choosing to put their lives at risk by helping out however they can.
+In summary, this post is **by no means disrespecting or criticizing the brave volunteers** that are choosing to put their lives at risk by helping out however they can—they deserve 100% of the praise and gratitude they are getting for their service.
 It’s a difficult personal decision that I think everyone needs to make depending on your own personal values.
 Even with PPE, there is still a risk of contracting COVID-19 as a physician.
 But without the proper protection, no one should be _expected_ to place their lives at preventable risk.
 Yes, the lives of the patients are obviously important, but why is the resident’s life worth any less?

 ### What this means for residents in Canada